algolia/firestore-algolia-search/README.md

   [location selection guide](https://firebase.google.com/docs/functions/locations).

 - Collection Path: What is the path to the Cloud Firestore collection where the extension should monitor for changes?
+  For subcollection, the syntax is `parent_collection/{parentId}/target_collection`. (please note, there is not depublication process on subcollections).

 - Fields: What document fields should be indexed to provide the best search experience?
 For more information on which fields to index to Algolia, see the [Algolia documentation on records](https://www.algolia.com/doc/guides/sending-and-managing-data/prepare-your-data/#algolia-records).
   This can be a comma separated list or left blank to index all fields.